MatyIRG/Marlin-bugfix-2.1.x---skr-e3-v3-Gerza/README.md

 - #define Y_MIN_POS -5

 &nbsp;
-Bl touch work as servo, so for a lot of people it doesn't work becouse they don't have this information.
+Bl touch work as servo, so for a lot of people it doesn't work because they don't have this information.

 - #define NUM_SERVOS 1 //
 - #define SERVO_DELAY { 300 }